Sustainable marketing campaigns to spark inspiration

 Of the campaign, Lacoste stated, “1,775 polos were produced: for each species, the number of polo shirts corresponds to the number of animals known to remain in the wild.”
 A poignant reminder of their fragile fate.

-9. Use your platform
+9. Use your platform to amplify others

 The financial trading website, The Armchair Trader, has created a whole series of articles and companies to watch around ESG investing (Environmental, Social, Governance).